HomeTop HeadlinesNotable NFL Star Dead at 84

 His skill in disrupting opposing offenses at the line of scrimmage was key to his success and longevity in the NFL.
 Fischer admitted it took time to perfect the technique, but once he did, it became an integral part of his game.

-In 1968, Fischer was signed by Washington, marking the beginning of a successful ten-year run with the team.
+In 1968, Fischer was signed by the Washington Redskins, marking the beginning of a successful 10-year run with the team.
 His free-agent signing was subject to the newly imposed Rozelle Rule, which demanded compensation for teams losing players, leading to the Cardinals receiving a second-round pick in 1969 and a third-round pick in 1970.

 During his decade with Washington, Fischer became a key part of the defense, often contributing to one of the NFL’s most formidable secondaries under head coach George Allen.
 Alongside teammates like Mike Bass, Ken Houston, and Brig Owens, Fischer helped mold Washington’s defense into one of the league’s toughest.